Solid wood bottom rail for balustrade

 Frequently asked questions

-How do you fix a solid wood bottom rail between two balustrade posts?
+How do I fix a solid wood bottom rail between two balustrade posts?

-The bottom rail is screwed into the posts using wood screws, perpendicular to the post face.
-Always pre-drill to avoid splitting, particularly with beech.
-For a mortise-and-tenon assembly, insert the balusters into the groove of the bottom rail first, before assembling the whole unit between the posts.
-Use stainless steel screws with beech to avoid tannin reactions.
+The bottom rail is screwed into the posts using wood screws, perpendicular to the face of the post.
+Always pre-drill to avoid splits, particularly with beech.
+For a mortise-and-tenon assembly, insert the balusters into the groove of the bottom rail before assembling the whole between the posts.
+Use stainless steel screws on beech to avoid tannin reactions.

 Is the bottom rail compatible with all balusters in the Woodup range?

-It is compatible with balusters with a tenon of maximum 18 mm wide and 15 mm high, such as the straight planks and turned balusters in the Woodup range.
+It is compatible with balusters fitted with a tenon of maximum 18 mm wide and 15 mm in height, such as the straight boards and turned balusters in the Woodup range.
 Check the tenon dimensions before ordering if you are using balusters from another source.
 Balusters without a tenon are fixed differently (angled screwing or brackets).

-Which wood species should you choose for an interior balustrade bottom rail?
+Which species should I choose for an interior balustrade bottom rail?

-The choice depends mainly on the desired visual finish and budget.
-Fir is the most accessible option, easy to paint or stain.
+The choice depends primarily on the desired visual result and budget.
+Silver fir is the most affordable option, easy to paint or stain.
 Pine offers a more pronounced grain, suited to a natural or Scandinavian style.
-Beech is denser and gives a refined result after finishing, recommended if the balustrade is prominent and valued aesthetically.
-Douglas fir has a pronounced grain and a warm tone, with slightly greater natural resistance than the other species offered.
+Beech is denser and gives a refined result after finishing, recommended if the balustrade is visible and a focal point.
+Douglas fir has a pronounced grain and warm tone, with slightly greater natural resistance than the other species offered.

 Can this bottom rail be used outdoors?

-This bottom rail is primarily designed for interior use.
-Its groove, intended to receive the balusters, can retain water if directly exposed to the elements, which may encourage standing moisture and wood deformation.
+This bottom rail is primarily designed for indoor use.
+Its groove, intended to receive balusters, can retain water if directly exposed to the elements, which may encourage standing moisture and wood distortion.

-For an exterior balustrade, it is generally preferable to use a horizontal cross rail screwed to the back of the spindles rather than a grooved rail.
+For an outdoor balustrade, it is generally preferable to use a horizontal cross rail screwed to the back of the balusters rather than a grooved bottom rail.
 This solution limits water pooling and allows the structure to dry more quickly.

-A suitable wood cross rail can be used, for example a 92x21 mm section in an exterior species (douglas fir, treated pine or durable timber).
+A suitable wood cross rail can be used, for example a 92x21 mm section in an outdoor species (douglas fir or durable class 3 timber).

-See the suitable wood cross rail for exterior balustrades
+See the suitable wood cross rail for outdoor guardrails

 Should the bottom rail be treated before or after assembly?